-As it is known, the dissipative structure of the Navier- Stokes equations (NS) is not dictated by compelling constraints on the inertial terms.
-This raises the question of whether or not the statistical properties of fully developed three-dimensional turbulent flows exhibit a strong dependency on the energy dissipation mechanism.
+As it is known, the dissipative structure of the Navier-Stokes equations (NS) is not dictated by compelling constraints on the inertial terms.
+This raises the question on whether or not the statistical properties of fully developed three dimensional turbulent flows exhibit a strong dependency on the energy dissipation mechanism.

 Kolmogorov theory suggests a strong universality assumption: strong independency of pure inertial range quantities on any dissipative mechanism.
-The theoretical implications of such an assumption are obvious.
-For instance, some of the most recent analytical attacks to the intermittency of structure functions assume that the phenomenon is fully captured by looking only at the nonlinear terms in the NS equations, at least in the limit of large Reynolds number.2 However, because of intermittency, one can question the conceptual framework of the Kolmogorov theory and consequently the strong universality assumption.
+The theoretical implication of such an assumption are obvious.
+For instance, some of the most recent analytical attacks to the intermittency of structure functions assume that the phenomenon is fully captured by looking only at the nonlinear terms in the NS eqs, at least in the limit of large Reynolds number [2].
+However, because of intermittency, one can question the conceptual framework of the Kolmogorov theory and consequently the strong universality assumption.

 Moreover, numerical investigations of turbulent flows are necessarily restricted to low (moderate) Reynolds numbers.
 Therefore, it is of primary importance to develop some controllable procedure which minimizes viscous effects (whenever possible).

 In the past, hyperviscosity (high powers of the Laplacian) has often been employed in order to extend the inertial range as much as possible.
-Contradictory claims have been reported on the influence of the energy dissipation mechanism on the inertial range dynamics.^{3-7}
+Contradictory claims have been reported on the influence of the energy dissipation mechanism on the inertial range dynamics [3, 4, 5, 6, 7].

-An important tool, heavily in use to perform reliable high Reynolds simulation, is based on the concept of eddy viscosity.^{1,8,9}
+An important tool, heavily in use to perform reliable high-Reynolds simulation, is based on the concept of eddy viscosity [1, 8].

 In this paper we investigate robustness of the intermittent inertial properties in the context of simple dynamical eddy viscosity models.
-In particular, we present a detailed numerical investigation of such an issue in a class of dynamical models of turbulence (shell models) both in the case where the dynamics is resolved in real and Fourier space (tree model)^{10,11} and in the case where only the Fourier space is taken into account (standard chain-models^{12-16}).
+In particular, we present a detailed numerical investigation of such an issue in a class of dynamical models of turbulence (shell models) both in the case where the dynamics is resolved in real and Fourier space (tree model)[9, 10] and in the case where only the Fourier space is taken into account (standard chainmodels [11, 12, 13, 14, 15]).

-In either case, we find strong independence of the inertial range statistics from the ultraviolet dynamical closure, indicating that most (eventually not all) eddy viscosity models do not destroy the quantitative and qualitative features of the inertial range dynamics.
+In either cases, we found strong independence of the inertial range statistics from the ultraviolet dynamical closure, indicating that most (eventually not all) eddy viscosity models do not destroy the quantitative and qualitative features of the inertial range dynamics.

 The paper is organized as follows.
-In Sec.
-II we introduce the main ideas behind eddy viscosity models.
-In Sec.
-III we introduce the dynamical models we have used in order to test the dependency of intermittency on eddy viscosities.
-In Sec.
-IV we discuss the numerical results.
-Conclusions follow in Sec.
-V.
+In section 2 we introduce the main ideas behind eddy viscosity models.
+In section 3 we introduce the dynamical models we have used in order to test the dependency of intermittency on eddy viscosities.
+In section 4 we discuss the numerical results.
+Conclusions follow in section 5.